Subsidized Child Care

 NOTE: If your child care subsidy does not pay the full amount that your child care program charges, the provider may ask you to pay the difference between the subsidy payment and their private charges.

 You must first submit an application to ELRC Region 17 to see if you meet the guidelines for the subsidized child care program.
-An application along with supporting documentation may be downloaded from the Forms section of this website, you may call ELRC Region 17 to have an application mailed, faxed or emailed to you or you may apply online through Pennsylvania’s COMPASS website.
+An application along with supporting documentation may be printed by following the links at the bottom of this page, you may call ELRC Region 17 to have an application mailed, faxed or emailed to you or you may apply online through Pennsylvania’s COMPASS website.
 The following are the basic guidelines:

 - You must live in Pennsylvania